yuantt75/DTDHM/README.md

 The bam file must be sorted and indexed.
 You can do the following: $samtools sort example.bam; $samtools index example.bam.

-Please make sure to update the path information for the input data RD in the CBS_data.R file.

 ##### 2.2 Operating command

 **python DTDHM.py [reference file] [bam file] [discordant bam] [str1]**